saribx/Explainable-AI-neural-network-visualisation-tool/README.md

 npm run dev
 ```

-You can then see the website at `http://localhost:5173/` in your browser
+You can then see the website by opening the URL created in your console.
+For questions reach out to the team members:
+- Sarib Samdani
+- Hjalmar Schulz

+Supervised by Prof. Dr. Stefan Haufe